CleveritDemo/copilot-software-architecture-demo/README.md

 in order to optimize this architecture.

 1. A registered user can only have in reality two roles, common user and admin user.
-Only common users can be registed, admin users are built in the system as we mentioned earlier in the requirements.
+Only common users can be registered, admin users are built into the system as we mentioned earlier in the requirements.

-2. A organizer user isn't a role, in reality is a business rule that can be acomplished by adding a "creator_user" attribute into event entity.
+2. An organizer user isn't a role, in reality, it is a business rule that can be accomplished by adding a "creator_user" attribute into the event entity.

-3. A Attendee entity doesn't exist because a User can be both a organizer or a attendee, so all the attendees can be identified by a relationship between the users entity and the events entity, this relationship is a many to many relationship because a user can organize multiple events and also a user can be registered en multiple events.
+3. An Attendee entity doesn't exist because a User can be both an organizer or an attendee, so all the attendees can be identified by a relationship between the users entity and the events entity, this relationship is a many-to-many relationship because a user can organize multiple events and also a user can be registered in multiple events.

-Take in count this statements and change the entities, actors and attributes accordingly
+Take into account these statements and change the entities, actors, and attributes accordingly.
 ```

-Proporcionados los cambios, copilot debe responder algo similar a lo siguiente:
+Given the changes, Copilot should respond with something similar to the following:

 ```
 Based on the provided optimizations, here is the updated list of actors and entities: